eclipse-sprotty/sprotty-website/hugo/content/docs/smodel.md

 *Properties:*

 * `type: string`: The type of the element.
-This is used to determine the corresponding view.
+This value is used in the Sprotty configuration to specify the corresponding view for all elements of this type.
-* `id: string`: The unique identifier of the element.
+* `id: string`: The globally unique identifier of the element.
-* `features: FeatureSet` - *optional*: A set of features that are supported by the element.
+* `features: FeatureSet` - *optional*: A set of [features](#features) that are enabled on the element.
 * `cssClasses: string[]` - *optional*: A list of CSS classes that should be applied to the element.

 ### SParentElementImpl